 Are electronic signatures legal?

 Yes, electronic signatures are legally binding in the United States.
 There are two Acts that establish this legality of electronic signatures – the U.S. Electronic Signatures in Global and National Commerce Act (ESIGN, 2000) and the Uniform Electronic Transactions Act (UETA, 1999).
 Both ESIGN and UETA establish that electronic records and signatures carry the same weight and legal effect as traditional paper documents and handwritten signatures.
 A document or signature cannot be denied legal effect or enforceability solely because it is in electronic form.
-Learn more about how Pitt eSignature warrants both federal ESIGN and UETA compliance.
+Learn more about how eSignature warrants both federal ESIGN and UETA compliance.

 Security and Technical Requirements

-Using Pitt eSignature has been approved by the University of Pittsburgh's IT Security and Policy team.
-Best practices include double-checking the names and email addresses of recipients, not forwarding Pitt eSignature notifications that request your signature, and not downloading signed forms from Pitt eSignature unless the laptop or desktop is encrypted.
-Documents sent via Pitt eSignature are encrypted both in transit and at rest.
+Using eSignature has been approved by the University of Pittsburgh's IT Security and Policy team.
+Best practices include double-checking the names and email addresses of recipients, not forwarding eSignature notifications that request your signature, and not downloading signed forms from eSignature unless the laptop or desktop is encrypted.
+Documents sent via eSignature are encrypted both in transit and at rest.

 Getting Started with eSignature